PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 warning: build failed, waiting for other jobs to finish...
 ```

-When using a statically typed language like Rust, it is important to listen to the compiler.
-The compiler understands how your code should snap together and work so you don't have to.
+In statically typed languages like Rust, listen to the compiler.
+It understands how your code should work together.

-In this case the compiler is telling you what you need to do to continue.
-We have to change our `greet` function to accept an argument.
+The compiler tells us exactly what to do: change our `greet` function to accept an argument.

-Edit the `greet` function to accept an argument of type `&str`:
+Edit the `greet` function to accept a `&str` argument:

 ```rust
 pub fn greet(name: &str) -> String {